bugzmanov/nes_ebook/src/chapter_6_1.md

 # Emulating PPU Registers
-PPU has its own memory map, composed from PPU RAM, CHR ROM, and address space mirrors.
+PPU has its own memory map, composed of PPU RAM, CHR ROM, and address space mirrors.
 PPU exposes 8 IO Registers that are used by the CPU for communication.
 Those registers are mapped to **[0x2000 - 0x2007]** CPU memory map (and mirrored every 8 bytes through the region of **[0x2008 ..
 0x3FFF]**)

  <div style="text-align:center"><img src="./images/ch6.1/image_1_ppu_registers_memory.png" width="70%"/></div>